hiddify/hiddify.com/docs/manager/contribution/How-to-use-API-in-HiddifyManager-project.md

 > [!NOTE]
-There is a possibility of endpoint or input/output changes in the API, and developers should familiarize themselves with API-related guidelines through updates and changes of HiddifyManager.
+There is a possibility of endpoint or input/output changes in the APIs, and developers should familiarize themselves with API-related guidelines through updates and changes of HiddifyManager.